Collaboration & Power of Yes

 Collaborating and co-creating can be challenging, make sure to keep the not so complex parts simple.
 Have tools that aid the process easy to access, like sketching and prototyping areas and materials.
 It is important to leave space for both louder discussions and for being alone and deep think for a while, or just get some breathing space and maybe do something entirely different so you can come back to a challenge with new energy or perspective.
 Have different communication methods available as not all people are comfortable speaking up verbally, keep feedback loops and sometimes anonymous feedback options.
 A simple rule in general is to listen more than you speak, give more than you take, and don’t complain unless you are trying to solve it at the same time.
 Every little action counts and everyone can make a difference.

 Many organisations are like puzzles.
 When you put all the pieces of a puzzle together you can not change the combination, each piece only has one placement and the entire structure is static.
 Even if it might present a pretty picture, few things are the perfect combination forever.
 The Cogwheel philosophy is about laying a puzzle that can be rearranged and improved whenever needed.
 Where every wheel is important, able to spin in different patterns and pace, supported by other wheels when needed, and empowered to get the entire machine to move.
+The cogwheel is also a symbol for changing the factory settings many companies still have, the view of humans as machines, and also machines as machines, as they are now turning into collaborators.

 Collaboration takes time and emotional investment, it is not easy, but it leads to better results in the end.
 There are no shortcuts for engagement and honest relations, no money in the world will compensate for bad design and bad leadership.
 If you sense that you are easy to replace and that your contribution is not valued in an honest way, your motivation, inspiration and engagement will die.
 Communication and motivation is very challenging when working with big organisations, there is also a misconception that flat structures and little direction will make people solve this themselves.
-I have seen unexperienced managers use this a shortcut several times, it always leads to a scattered team, without a shared vision or roadmap to progress.
-Flat organisations, just like, collaborations, take more time and work to function but often leads to better results longterm.
+I have seen unexperienced managers use this shortcut several times, it always leads to a scattered team, without a shared vision or roadmap to progress.
+Flat organisations, just like, collaborations, take more time and work to function but often lead to better results longterm.
 You have to be prepared to invest in such a design, it will take more work than ever expected, but it will also be rewarding.

 Many disciplines are needed to design a good space.
 Knowing about humans and different ways of communicating is important.
 My first masters degree was in Archaeology, and that is a discipline where you really have to use your imaginence.
 Sometimes all you see when excavating a field is darker spots in the soil you are scraping, layer by layer, and they can indicate that you are currently sitting in what used to be a Viking Age longhouse.
 Within archaeology my main focus was human communication, as in any cultural expression, mainly during the Iron Age and Digital Age.
 From excavating fields with traces of belief systems, various materials, craft methods and gaming pieces, to doing media archaeology and looking at early web archives and IT architectures.
 Material studies, from iron to graphene, from pottery to 3D printing, from cave art storytelling to video gaming, were all very exciting.
 The job market and Phd possibilities for archaeologists in Sweden was a disaster back then so the study loan will take a lifetime to pay off, but the knowledge about humans that archaeology gave me, and an ability to analyse a situation, context or object, as objectively and openly as a human possibly can, has been of great value in every interaction with people and organisations of different backgrounds and structures.
-The mindset of an archaeologist is promoted in Collaboratory: Curiosity for the unknown – with respect for material and immaterial cultures that can be sensitive.
+The mindset of an archaeologist is encouraged in Collaboratory: Curiosity for the unknown – with respect for material and immaterial cultures that can be sensitive.
 Lust for adventure and excavation – with respect for the environment you are in.
 Spreading awareness and understanding of different cultures, and public sharing of the finds – again in respectful and well designed contexts.

 The excavator mindset is also about living at the edges of ones comfort zone, and about taking the basement and the attic into the living room.
 Because there is where innovation and new thinking happens, when we go outside of the ‘norms’ and common ‘living’ spaces, dig deeper into our imagination and dare to explore.